grantzeng/leetcode/journal.md

 The advice has been: if you can't figure it out in 15 minutes, then just look up the solution -- you'll build up intuition as you go.

+# 2024-06-06 Thu
+Brainspace is just completely zapped right now, so probably better not to try tackle new problems.
+Skip ahead to some topics you've seen before and see if you can do them on the spot.